geealbers/mapping-open-source/README.md

-muse-tech-central
+Museums on GitHub
 =================

-A list of museums with github accounts.
+A list of museums with GitHub accounts.
 Forked from MuseCompNet/muse-tech-central.
 Add more github accounts as pull requests or by commenting in the issue tracker.

 ## Australia
 - [Museum Victoria](https://github.com/museumvictoria)